-in graphic designing is pretty easy because when you look at an image, it is not just one image; it is in fact a collage of many different pieces picked from here and there.
-So, if your design contains a lady in red dress having a glass of wine in her right hand, the plagiarized design might contain the same lady (the face will be identical) in blue dress and holding the glass in her left hand.
+in graphic designing is pretty easy because when you look at an image, it is not just one image; it is, in fact, a collage of many different pieces picked from here and there.
+So, if your design contains a lady in a red dress having a glass of wine in her right hand, the plagiarized design might contain the same lady (the face will be identical) in a blue dress and holding the glass in her left hand.
 Sometimes, the plagiarism is done so perfectly that you will call it nothing but inspiration.

-First, whatever design you are creating, make sure to save it on a personal device and not let it out for others to see.
+make sure to save it on a personal device and not let it out for others to see.
 If you can, only show it to the people who are concerned or the manager of your department.
-There are just too many sources on the internet to share information and try not to keep your personal data, especially your original designs, in cloud based services.
+There are just too many sources on the internet to share information and try not to keep your personal data, especially your original designs, in cloud-based services.
 Secondly, make sure to have your coding copyrighted because that’s the only way for you to claim plagiarism – the similarity in looks would not be enough to make a claim.